whatisnuclear/website/fuel-cycle.md

 Before we go in, you should watch this video that makes the fuel cycle more clear.
 Areva made this cool promotional film about the nuclear fuel cycle with rockin' tunes.
 It shows footage of many processes of the fuel cycle and whets your appetite for learning more, which you can do below.
-Thanks to John Wheeler for posting this video at <a href="http://thisweekinnuclear.com/?page_id=52">This Week in Nuclear</a>!

 <iframe src="https://www.youtube.com/embed/xlTnF2LJP60"